dkdndes/django-validate-xsd/README.md

 Have fun!

 Remarks: The source code follows initialy ideas set out in a blog by Robert Newman ([now offline](http://www.robertnewmanconsulting.com/blog/2013/apr/03/using-pyxb-django-validate-xml-docs-xsd-schemas/))

-If you are new to the subject, I suggest reading the blog: [Thomas Nurkiewic, 2012](http://www.nurkiewicz.com/2012/01/gentle-introduction-to-wadl-in-java.html)

 Copyright (C) 2015 Peter Rosemann